bkacjios/lua-mumble/README.md

 -- Pauses the audio AND resets playback to the beginning -- Will remove the stream from the mumble.client:getAudioStreams() table mumble.audiostream:stop()

+-- Fade the volume to the specified volume over the duration. mumble.audiostream:fadeTo(Number volume, Number duration = 1)

+-- Fade the volume to 0 over the duration and stop playing. mumble.audiostream:fadeOut(Number duration = 1)

 -- Will attempt to seek to a given position via sample numbers -- Returns the offset that it has seeked to